-In an unrelated case, NYU \$25,000 to settle charges that
+In an unrelated case, NYU Medical Center agreed to pay home to a Manhattan physi-\$25,000 to settle charges that it denied hospital rooms to AIDS patients.

 All County Transportation Ambulette Service was penalized after the commission ruled that a driver refused to help Joseph Moloney, an AIDS patient who used a wheelchair, down a flight of stairs to his doctor's office.